beaconsproject/disturbance_mapping/index.md

----
-title: "Disturbance & Connectivity Mapping"
-author: "Pierre Vernier"
-date: "`r Sys.Date()`"
-site: bookdown::bookdown_site
-documentclass: book
-bibliography: [book.bib, packages.bib]
-# url: your book url like https://bookdown.org/yihui/bookdown
-# cover-image: path to the social sharing image like images/cover.jpg
-description: |
-  This is a minimal example of using the bookdown package to write a book.
-  The HTML output format for this example is bookdown::gitbook, set in the _output.yml file.
-link-citations: yes
-github-repo: rstudio/bookdown-demo
----

 # Introduction

 Conserving wilderness and intact areas is a top priority for conservation in the boreal region, and cumulative disturbance and ecological connectivity maps are practical ways to identify such areas.
 Our overall goal is to develop and validate disturbance and connectivy maps at a regional scale for a pilot planning region in southeast Yukon and northwest BC that could be used for conservation and land use planning.
 Specifically, our objectives are to: